JohnLeeAeolus/CodTech/FIRESTORE_RULES.md

       allow read, write: if request.auth.uid == userId;
     }

-    // Courses - all authenticated users can read match /courses/{courseId} {
+    // Courses - all authenticated can read, faculty can manage match /courses/{courseId} {
       allow read: if isAuthenticated();
       allow create, update, delete: if isAuthenticated();
+    }

+    // Enrollments collection - students create/delete their own enrollments
+    // Cloud Functions sync these to course student counts match /enrollments/{enrollmentId} {
+      allow read: if isAuthenticated();
+      allow create, delete: if isAuthenticated();
     }

     // Assignments - all authenticated users can read